Link to part 1: Clarissa’s Missives

 She smiled.
 “Yes, don’t worry!”

-She counted us in, not especially slowly, and we began to play.
+She counted us in, not especially slow, and we began to play.
 Her part consisted of syncopated chords and a lilting melody.
 It sounded like she was no stranger to the piece.

 My heart was pounding and my throat felt dry but I managed to keep the notes going, whether they were the right ones or not I wasn’t sure.